-Depending on your income (or your family's income, if you are a dependent), whether you were considered full or half-time enrolled, and the amount of your qualified educational expenses for the year, you may be eligible for a federal education tax credit.
-(You can find detailed information about claiming education tax credits in the following link https://www.irs.gov/pub/irs-pdf/p970.pdf, page 9.)
+Depending on your income – or your family's income if you are a dependent – whether you were considered full or half-time enrolled and the amount of your qualified educational expenses for the year, you may be eligible for a federal education tax credit.
+The IRS has detailed information about claiming education tax credits.

-Wake Technical Community College is unable to provide you with individual tax advice, but should you have questions, you should seek the counsel of an informed tax preparer or adviser.
+Wake Tech is unable to provide individual tax advice, but students should seek the counsel of an informed tax preparer or adviser if they have questions.

-Wake Tech is required to issue a 1098-T to eligible students by January 31st of each year.
-If you have consented to receive an electronic version on WebAdvisor, you will go to WebAdvisor to access and print your 1098-T. If you did not consent to receive an electronic version, your 1098-T will be mailed to you by January 31st to the address we have on file as of mid-January.
+Wake Tech is required to issue a 1098-T to eligible students by January 31 of each year.
+If you have consented to receive an electronic version on Self-Service, you will go to Self-Service to access and print your 1098-T. If you did not consent to receive an electronic version, your 1098-T will be mailed to you by January 31 to the address we have on file as of mid-January.

 Wake Technical Community College

 Once we update your SSN in our system, you should be able to view a corrected 1098-T in Self-Service.
 We are required to send the 1098-T information to the IRS by March 31.
 We will continue updating SSN information until we send the file to the IRS.

 No. The IRS requires colleges and universities to report total qualified tuition and related expenses "payments received."

 The amount in Box 1 is the result of complex calculations performed by our general ledger software and may not correspond to your actual payments to be reported on your tax return.
 For these reasons, students are required to maintain their own proof of payment records, such as receipts, check copies and bank or credit card statements.
 You may print your statements by semester in Self-Service, which will detail dates payments were made by semester.
 Please contact your tax advisor or the IRS for more information.